Reaction cleaving and complex-balanced distributions for chemical reaction networks with general kinetics: Complex-balanced stationary distributions

 \end{proposition}

-We will show in Theorem \ref{thm_cleaved_RN} that any SRN with a weakly reversible digraph is complex balanced if and only if it can be decomposed into an SRN consisting of cycles only, such that Theorem \ref{prop_sdcrt} holds.
-Thus, the cyclic SRN is also complex balanced.
-In principle, one can therefore always use Proposition \ref{prop_cbmpf} to determine the stationary distribution of a complex balanced SRN by this cyclic decomposition.
+We will show in Theorem \ref{thm_cleaved_RN} that any SRN with a weakly reversible digraph is complex-balanced if and only if it can be decomposed into an SRN consisting of cycles only, such that Theorem \ref{prop_sdcrt} holds.
+Thus, the cyclic SRN is also complex-balanced.
+In principle, one can therefore always use Proposition \ref{prop_cbmpf} to determine the stationary distribution of a complex-balanced SRN by this cyclic decomposition.

 In general, one might be able to decompose the digraph of an SRN into disjoint cycles while preserving dynamical equivalence in many ways, as already alluded to in example \eqref{exp_sim1}.
-However, the difficulty does not lie in preserving dynamical equivalence, but in preserving the complex balance property.
+However, the difficulty does not lie in preserving dynamical equivalence, but in preserving the complex-balance property.
 Theorem \ref{thm_cleaved_RN} provides one way of achieving this.

 \begin{example} Consider the mass-action SRN,